Hain Daniels Case Study

 “The data itself only gives you part of the story,” says Karl Frestle, Commercial Director for Grocery at Hain Daniels.
 “And if you spend too long extracting and analysing it, there’s no room for insight.
 With SKUtrak, we actually have the time to sit down and think about what our information is telling us.”

-Understanding the “why” behind Hain Daniels’ performance is a critical consideration for both Frestle and Colby alike.
+Understanding the “why” behind Hain Daniels’ performance is a critical consideration for both Karl and Jon alike.
 While EPOS data and reports provided by third parties might give them insight into the brand’s day-in, day-out sales figures, that information is typically too shallow to offer much in the way of nuanced insight.
-SKUtrak, on the other hand, “allows us to infer the probable cause behind different issues”, says Frestle.
+SKUtrak, on the other hand, “allows us to infer the probable cause behind different issues”, says Karl.

 Stronger, more collaborative relationships

 Karl highlights one recent situation with promotions as an example of SKUtrak as a strategic enabler.
 “We had feature space in 300 stores with one of our retail partners, but we weren’t seeing sales uplift in the kind of volumes that we had been anticipating”, he explains.
 “That was in spite of the fact that we knew, from SKUtrak, that stock was definitely going into stores.”

 “Before SKUtrak, we would have had to wait for the promotion to end before we even knew there was a problem,” he continues.
 “Instead, we were able to conclude that there was an issue with compliance oversight across the stores.
 That enabled us to have an informed conversation with the retailer as to what was going wrong.
 That’s incredibly valuable.”